 Helping others on your team or in your company will benefit everyone.
 Set a goal to focus on the success and growth of your colleagues and cultivate an attitude of encouragement.
-With this mindset you will take an interest in the empowerment of all your coworkers — including the women.
+With this mindset, you will take an interest in the empowerment of all your coworkers — including women.
 Get inspired by watching Kare Anderson’s TED Talk Opportunity Makers and, especially if you’re in a leadership position, read up on Liz Wiseman’s Multipliers.

 5. Get Motivated

 Did you know that decades of research prove that socially diverse groups are more innovative and creative?
 Or that companies with female executives make more money?
 If, for some reason, you can’t find the motivation to spend efforts supporting and recruiting more women in the tech industry, at the very least, numbers like this can be inspiring.

 Get Content Delivered Straight to Your Inbox

 Subscribe to our blog and receive great content just like this delivered straight to your inbox.

 So you’re not in much of a leadership position.
 You can still make enormous strides toward crafting your company’s culture.
 Read on to learn how.
 (Pssst!
 Leaders, don’t skip this section — there’s plenty for you here, too!)

 Author Therese Huston, who we interviewed in 2017, advises this technique to make sure that women — and everybody, really — are heard and get credit for their contributions.
 To amplify a colleague who has just shared a good idea in a meeting, speak up, name and credit the first person, and repeat the idea.